rmotani/paleomass/Install.md

-# Installation of the Paleomass package
+# Installation of the paleomass package

 ## Option 1.
 Install from the pakcage file.